mvolkmann/blog/src/htmx.md

   and `form` elements will send a GET or POST request (depending on the value of the `method` attribute) when submitted.
   Both will replace the `innerHTML` of the `body` element with the response.
-  These behaviors can be customized with additional HTMX attributes.
+  These behaviors can be customized with additional htmx attributes.

 - {% aTargetBlank "https://htmx.org/attributes/hx-disinherit/", "hx-disinherit" %}